Contract manufacturing financial indicators

 Extraordinary losses

 Look for inconsistencies.
-In years one through three, for instance, the contract manufacturer reports steadily increasing operating earning profits (with its stock price rising).
-Then, in year four the company reports an extraordinary loss per share, but adds that operating earnings, before the loss, were healthy.
-It could be there has been some neglect in capital spending necessary to maintain infrastructure in a high capex industry such as contract manufacturing.
+Let’s say that years one through three for the OEM, his EMS manufacturer reports steadily increasing operating earning profits (with his stock price rising).
+Then year four comes and the provider reports an extraordinary loss per share, but adds that operating earnings (before the loss) were healthy.
+This could mean the there was neglect by the EMS firm in capital spending necessary to maintain infrastructure in a high CapEx industry.

 Asset sales

-Companies may sell a profitable business segment or division to raise earnings, but this cannot be done each quarter.
-Executives should place a smaller value on earnings derived from asset sales vs. core operations.
+EMS companies sometimes sell a profitable business segment or division to raise earnings.
+OEMs should place a smaller value on earnings derived from asset sales vs. core operations.